markcoatsworth/readthedocs/docs/admin-manual/networking.rst

 '''''''''''''''''''

-Errors registering with CCB or requesting connections via CCB are logged at level D\_ALWAYS in the debugging log.
+Errors registering with CCB or requesting connections via CCB are logged at level ``D_ALWAYS`` in the debugging log.
 These errors may be identified by searching for "CCB" in the log message.
 Command-line tools require the argument **-debug** for this information to be visible.
-To see details of the CCB protocol add D\_FULLDEBUG to the debugging options for the particular HTCondor subsystem of interest.
-Or, add D\_FULLDEBUG to ALL\_DEBUG to get extra debugging from all HTCondor components.
+To see details of the CCB protocol add ``D_FULLDEBUG`` to the debugging options for the particular HTCondor subsystem of interest.
+Or, add ``D_FULLDEBUG`` to ``ALL_DEBUG`` to get extra debugging from all HTCondor components.

 A daemon that has successfully registered itself with CCB will advertise this fact in its address in its ClassAd.
-The ClassAd attribute MyAddress will contain information about its "CCBID".
+The ClassAd attribute ``MyAddress`` will contain information about its ``"CCBID"``.

 Scalability and CCB
 '''''''''''''''''''